-Former Hollywood producer Weinstein convicted of sexual assault, rape, held in custody
+Weinstein convicted of sexual assault, rape, in milestone verdict for #MeToo movement

 More than 80 women, including famous actresses, had accused him of sexual misconduct stretching back decades.
 He had denied the allegations and said any sexual encounters were consensual.

-Paul Callan, a former New York prosecutor who is not involved in the case, said Weinstein had strong grounds to argue the verdict should be overturned on appeal because of bias, noting that one of the jurors was the author of a forthcoming book on teenage girls and “predatory” older men.
+During his trial, Weinstein often appeared feeble, entering the courthouse using a walker.
+He sometimes leaned on lead defense lawyer Donna Rotunno for support.
+Critics had accused Weinstein of playing up medical problems to win sympathy but Weinstein said he had back injuries.

+“He’s taken some good acting tips,” actress Rose McGowan said at the start of the trial while protesting near the courthouse along with actress Rosanna Arquette and other Weinstein accusers.

-During the trial, prosecutors portrayed Weinstein as a serial predator who had manipulated women with promises to open doors in Hollywood, coaxing them to hotel rooms or private apartments and then overpowering and violently attacking them.
+Prosecutors portrayed Weinstein as a serial predator who had manipulated women with promises to open doors in Hollywood, coaxing them to hotel rooms or private apartments and then overpowering and violently attacking them.

 “The man seated right there was not just a titan in Hollywood, he was a rapist,” Manhattan Assistant District Attorney Meghan Hast said during opening arguments.

-Seated at the defense table, Weinstein often appeared impassive, though at times he looked intently at his attorneys when they cross-examined his accusers.

-During the many weeks of trial, the prosecution methodically elicited graphic testimony from several accusers, including Haleyi, who said Weinstein invited her to his SoHo home after she had worked on one of his television productions.
+During the trial, the prosecution methodically elicited graphic testimony from several accusers, including Haleyi, who said Weinstein invited her to his SoHo home after she had worked on one of his television productions.

 After she arrived, Weinstein backed her into a bedroom, held her down on the bed and forced himself on her orally, yanking out her tampon, Haleyi told jurors.